 Step 5 – Documentation

 We need to document every stage of the transport ERP system change.
 One day we may need to change the ERP system may again, and this information will be crucial to those involved in the project.
 This is the stage where we make sure all these documents are well organised with no gaps.
-We need to record the entire process.
+We need to record the entire process for the transportation management solutions.

 Step 6 – Final Testing and Roll-out

-In this stage, we identify and resolve any last concerns before the official roll-out of the company’s new transport ERP.
+In this stage, we identify and resolve any last concerns before the official roll-out of the company’s new ERP transport system.
 It may be necessary to repeat Step 4 if significant work still needs to be made.

-But by this stage, most of the main complications will have been smoothed out, and the project should be close to completion.
+But by this stage, most of the main complications will have been smoothed out, and the transport management system should be close to completion.
 We may identify some final issues, but we can always improve them.
 Remember that you should not commit to rolling out if the project is not ready.
 But if you think that it is ready, then congratulations.

-You should never underestimate the complexity of an ERP implementation as the process needs the watchful coordination of people, processes, and systems.
+You should never underestimate the complexity of an ERM TMS Software implementation as the process needs the watchful coordination of people, processes, and systems.
 However, with perfect expertise and excellent process organisation, you can remove the problems and clarify the complexities.

-Remember that support from a skillful ERP manager is very important.
-If you own a medium-sized company, you need to know that good planning, experience, and a perfect ERP provider are crucial factors in the selection process.
+Remember that support from a skilful ERP manager is very important.
+If you own a medium-sized company, you need to know that good planning, experience, and a perfect ERP provider are crucial factors in the selection process for creating a successful logistics management systems.

 You need an experienced partner who has already done all this before to help you successfully resolve every obstacle along the way.
-Do not forget that transport ERP improvement is an ongoing process for any company.
+Do not forget that ERP transport software improvement is an ongoing process for any company.